 If life on earth started in the sea, it might explain why most of us consider food “unseasoned” without a little salt.
 It’s one of our five (six) primary tastes and it’s fundamental in the culinary world.
 Yet, not many cocktails embrace this flavor.
 Perhaps drinks are meant to be refreshing and thirst-quenching—a characteristic that is incongruous with salt.
 However, if added in small amounts, salt can enhance other flavors just like it does with food.
 Margarita fans recognize that salt tastes great with lime and tequila.
 Also, some muddled ingredients such as cucumber will benefit by adding a scant pinch beforehand.
 But generally speaking, salt is largely ignored in cocktails with only a few exceptions here and there that incorporate it nicely.
 When it is used, it’s often crystals on the rim of the glass or sprinkles upon a drink’s surface as a garnish.
 But what if you want to incorporate salt flavor into a cold beverage throughout?
 How much do you add?
 Is a pinch going to be consistent from drink to drink?
 Do you spoon it in before shaking?
 Will it dissolve?
 What kind of salt should you use?

-Recently, my wife and I enjoyed a few drinks served by Johnny Michaels in the Lounge at La Belle Vie.
+Recently, we enjoyed a few drinks served by Johnny Michaels in the Lounge at La Belle Vie.
 Some of the drinks there are legendary.
 In addition to being one of the most creative bartenders in the Twin Cities, Mr. Michaels is an exception when it comes to using salt.
 During our visit we tried several cocktails that by chance, featured salt as a minor ingredient.
 One of the most popular is the Night Of The Hunter.
-This incredible drink is described as "vodka with a hint of salty caramel", but it's impossible to recreate the magic armed with that description alone—trust me, I've tried.
+This incredible drink is described as “vodka with a hint of salty caramel”, but it’s impossible to recreate the magic armed with that description alone—trust us, we’ve tried.

 Quest for the Salty-Caramel Cocktail

-A while back, I set out to recreate Night Of The Hunter, but that was before knowing the ingredients.
-I knew it was a vodka drink with salt, and that it tasted like caramel, so my first attempt at this was to make caramel-infused vodka.
+A while back, we set out to recreate Night Of The Hunter, but that was before knowing the ingredients.
+We knew it was a vodka drink with salt, and that it tasted like caramel, so our first attempt at this was to make caramel-infused vodka.
 This seemed easy enough—simply drop a few caramel candies into a bottle of vodka.
 After just a few hours, they dissolve and you are left with a milky infusion.
 It may have tasted like caramel, but it looked awful.
 The real cocktail has a golden hue that remains clear like a gemstone.
 How does he do that?
-I chalked this up as a failed attempt that looked terrible in the glass but really cool as it swirled down the drain.
+We chalked this up as a failed attempt that looked terrible in the glass but really cool as it swirled down the drain.

-But first, I needed to work out the salt.
-I figured I could mix up a saline solution and add it drop by drop like bitters until it was just right, so long as the concentration was high enough.
+But first, we needed to work out the salt.
+We figured we could mix up a saline solution and add it drop by drop like bitters until it was just right, so long as the concentration was high enough.
 Making it was easy, but describing the concentration is confusing.
 Saline solutions are often described in percentages or parts-per-million.
 Then there are weight-volume measurements and even examples that rely on total saturation at a given temperature.
 You have chemistry terms like molarity and normalization and the confusion goes on and on.
-I decided to ignore all of the technical nonsense and picked an arbitrary starting point of one (1) tablespoon of kosher salt dissolved in two (2) ounces of water.
-Like making a simple syrup, this is analogous to a 1:4 ratio of salt to water by volume, although once dissolved, the salt doesn't appreciably increase your amount of liquid.
-I later read that the maximum saturation I could probably achieve at room temperature is around 1:3, so my saltwater is pretty strong.
+We decided to ignore all of the technical nonsense and picked an arbitrary starting point of one (1) tablespoon of kosher salt dissolved in two (2) ounces of water.
+Like making a simple syrup, this is analogous to a 1:4 ratio of salt to water by volume, although once dissolved, the salt doesn’t appreciably increase your amount of liquid.
+We later read that the maximum saturation one can probably achieve at room temperature is around 1:3, so my saltwater is pretty strong.
 Seawater is much lower at round 3%—however that translates.

-Equipped with an eyedropper of concentrated saltwater, I set out to test the quantities of the other ingredients.
+Equipped with an eyedropper of concentrated saltwater, we set out to test the quantities of the other ingredients.

 Night of the Hunter by Johnny Michaels (Summit Sips interpretation)